 All F-1 students in good standing are eligible for one year of Optional Practical Training (OPT) after completion of a degree program.* For more information on OPT and how to apply, please refer to the OPT Application Packet.

 STEM students have the option of obtaining a 24-month extension of your OPT.
 For more information about the STEM extension and how to apply, please refer to the OPT STEM Extension Application Packet.
-For a partially prefilled I-983 form required for the STEM OPT application, please click here.
+The I-983 form required for the STEM OPT application, can be found here.

 *A Pre-completion OPT option is available.
 Please contact ISSS for more information and eligibility requirements.
 Students must complete at least one academic year before beginning Pre-completion OPT.

 The H-1B “cap-gap” occurs when an F-1 student’s status and OPT work authorization expires after April 1, and before the student can start approved H-1B employment during the next fiscal year that begins on October 1.
 For example, under the new rule, a student currently on OPT who is the beneficiary of a timely-filed H-1B petition that requests an employment start date of October 1 of the following fiscal year will have his or her duration of status and OPT employment authorization extended to that date.
 This is what is called the “cap-gap.”

 Severe Economic Hardship

 Under rare circumstances, F-1 students who can demonstrate severe financial hardship due to unforeseen circumstances beyond your control after your arrival in the U.S. can apply for Severe Economic Hardship.
 Please note that your must be enrolled for nine (9) months before being eligible for a severe economic hardship authorization.

 Authorization for F-1 students is approved by USCIS and can take up to 3-4 months to process.